Mubelotix/stotra/README.md

 - Updated dependencies to fix breaking changes in underlying APIs
 - Simplified development workflow by adding a `docker-compose.yml` file
 - Removed turnstile entirely
+- Made it possible to buy fractional shares
 - Replaced the man-made authentication system with proxy-provided authentication

 <div align="center">